 Possible interview questions for Dr. Jane Bluestein:

-• This is your second book in the “win-win” series.
+• The original version of this book, Becoming a Win-Win Teacher, was written as your second book in the “win-win” series.
 Why did you feel you needed a book specifically for beginning teachers?

 • You devote an entire chapter to why people leave the profession?
 Are you trying to scare people off?

 • You identify surprise as possibly the biggest factor in teachers leaving the profession.
 After all their training, why would new teachers be surprised?